 Image via Rakuten

-Unsurprisingly, the leathers used for nearly all of the jackets is Shinki and the brand manages to have quite a few custom colors in this leather exclusively for them.
+Unsurprisingly, the leathers used for nearly all of the jackets is Shinki.
+Freewheelers even does the finishing on the leathers themselves, leading to unique and beautiful colors for their Shinki jackets.
 The linings are unbelievably nice, usually extremely high quality flannel and moleskins from their shirting range.
 What sets this brand apart most, however, are their designs and construction.
 Their jackets are simply stunning to look at, being more intricately designed than any other brand on this list, though Thedi is sometimes more eccentric.
 In some cases, it almost looks as though they chose to make the jacket complex just to show off how great of a job they can do, but it works.

 Image via Freewheelers